 The Leading Parent Partnership Award (LPPA) is a nationally recognised award achievable by schools who work closely with families of its pupils.
-It will make our work with families better, improve communication and build more activities for families in school.
+It makes our work with families better, improves communication and builds more activities for families in school.
 The assessment is made by an external advisor.

 What does the school have to do to achieve the award?

-The school will have to work towards meeting nine evidence based objectives before we can achieve the award.
+The school has had to work towards meeting the nine evidence-based objectives below to achieve the award.

-Each term, the LPPA working party meets to work through each of the nine objectives and collate evidence for the school portfolio.
+Each term, the LPPA working party had to meet to work through each of the nine objectives and collate evidence for the school portfolio.

 Research shows that when parents/carer are involved, children do better and achieve more.
 Parents, carers and family members are by far the most important influences on their child's lives.
 By becoming involved in the life of your child's school you can show your child that their education is important to you.

-What difference will it make to the work with families we already do at The Ferrars Academy?
+What difference does it make to the work with families we already do at The Ferrars Academy?

 It will get better!
 We are always striving to improve at the academy and by working towards this award will help us develop the things we already do.